LonyuNaz/tusp-pddl-models/README.md

 This can be done in JSON format.

+Something interesting is also the __visualize()__ method that can be called on a ShuntingYard instance.
+This plots the shunting yard layout as a graph.
+I dont know how useful/realistic it will portray it but it might help with visualizing the problem and debugging.

 ## Data

 This folder contains input files describing shunting yard layouts (yard_jsons folder) and scenarios (train_jsons folder) that I used for my research.
 They can serve as examples for creating your own, or can be used to generate problem instances for your own experiments.